-Jonathan Sokol is often sought after as an educator: he is currently adjunct faculty in Baldwin Wallace University's composition department, he will join the faculty at the Baldwin Wallace Conservatory Summer Institute for summer 2015, he joined Cleveland State University in fall of 2014, will join the Oberlin Conservatory of Music in Spring 2015.
-He has served as Artist Faculty at Brevard Music Center for the 2013 and 2014 seasons, has formerly taught composition and piano through the Baldwin Wallace University Conservatory Outreach Department, and served as adjunct faculty in the Music Program at Defiance College.
+Jonathan Sokol is often sought after as an educator: he is currently an Assistant Professor in Baldwin Wallace University's composition department, and teaches composition during the Baldwin Wallace Conservatory Summer Institute.
+He has served as adjunct faculty at Cleveland State University, the Oberlin Conservatory of Music, and the Defiance College.
+He has served as Artist Faculty at Brevard Music Center for the 2013 and 2014 seasons.
 He is a composer-in-residence with the Boulder Symphony Orchestra.

 He has been recognized with an invitation to the Millay Colony For the Arts (2013); with The Boston New Music Initiative call for scores (2013); as a programmed composer on the Bowling Green State University New Music Festival (2012); as a finalist in the 2013 MATA Festival competition (2012); with an invitation to the SANDWICH artist residency program in Kyoto, Japan (2012); with an Honorable Mention in the 32nd annual ASCAP Foundation Rudolf Nissim Prize (2012); has been named a recipient of an ASCAP Foundation Morton Gould Young Composer Award (2010) and an ASCAPlus Award (2010-13); has won the 2nd annual MAYO Composition Contest (2010); has won the Indiana University Kuttner String Quartet composition competition (2007); has received a Susan and Ford Schumann Scholarship for the Aspen Music Festival and School (2007); and was the winner of the 8th annual NEC/BMOP ConNECtion competition (2005).